 1. Terraset - an Underground School

-of the 1970-s, so the school is finished 40 years old now.
+of the 1970-s, so the school has ended Age forty now.

 2. Floating School in Cambodia

-sometimes even schools such as this one.
+frequently even schools like this one.

 and rests.
 To access the floating school, children use special basins that you will find probably called “boats” whenever they

-resembled them a bit more.
+resembled them a small bit more.

 3. Keneleken - a Nomadic School (Yakutia, Russia)

-unreachable, far away from big libraries.
+unreachable, far from big libraries.

 4. China’s Cave Schools

 The People’s Republic of China keeps surprising the world featuring its economic miracles.
 One reason with the, for